Online multiple testing with super-uniformity reward: Online FWER control

-where $\rho_{t} = \alphaOBSURE_t - F_t(\alphaOBSURE_t)$ denotes the super-uniformity reward at time $t$ for that procedure. \end{definition} Note that taking $\gamma' = (1, 0, \dots 0)$ recovers the ``greedy'' critical values \eqref{eqn:greedyrhoOB}.
-For the rectangular kernel SURE spending sequence given by \eqref{eqn:kernel}, we have $\sum_{t=1}^{T-1} \gamma'_{T-t} \rho_{t} =h^{-1} \sum_{t=1\vee (T-h)}^{T-1} \rho_{t}$, which we interpret as a uniform spending of the SURE reward over the last $h$ time points.
-As shown in Figure~\ref{fig:smoothedcvs}, the corresponding sequence of critical values is more ``stable'' than the one using the greedy approach, allowing for some additional discoveries (as it is on this simulated data).
-The following result provides FWER control of the new rewarded critical values \eqref{eqn:OBSURE}, for a general SURE spending sequence. \begin{theorem} Consider the setting of Section~\ref{sec:setting}, where a null bounding family $\mathcal{F} = \{F_t, t \geq 1\}$ satisfying \eqref{eqn:superunif} is at hand.
-For any spending sequence $\gamma$ and any SURE spending sequence $\gamma'$, consider the online Bonferroni procedure $\Abonf = \{\alphabonf_t, t \geq 1\}$ \eqref{eqn:OB}, and the online Bonferroni with super-uniformity rewards $\AOBSURE=\{\alphaOBSURE_t, t \geq 1\}$ \eqref{eqn:OBSURE}.
+where $\rho_{t} = \alphaOBSURE_t - F_t(\alphaOBSURE_t)$ denotes the super-uniformity reward at time $t$ for that procedure. \end{definition} Note that taking $\gamma' = (1, 0, \dots 0)$ recovers the 'greedy' critical values \eqref{eqn:greedyrhoOB}.
+For the rectangular kernel SUR spending sequence given by \eqref{eqn:kernel}, we have $\sum_{t=1}^{T-1} \gamma'_{T-t} \rho_{t} =h^{-1} \sum_{t=1\vee (T-h)}^{T-1} \rho_{t}$, which we interpret as a uniform spending of the SUR reward over the last $h$ time points.
+As shown in Figure~\ref{fig:smoothedcvs}, the corresponding sequence of critical values (green line) is more 'stable' than the one using the greedy approach (blue line), allowing for some additional discoveries (on this simulated data).
+The following result provides FWER control of the new rewarded critical values \eqref{eqn:OBSURE}, for a general SUR spending sequence. \begin{theorem} Consider the setting of Section~\ref{sec:setting}, where a null bounding family $\mathcal{F} = \{F_t, t \geq 1\}$ satisfying \eqref{eqn:superunif} is at hand.
+For any spending sequence $\gamma$ and any SUR spending sequence $\gamma'$, consider the online Bonferroni procedure $\Abonf = \{\alphabonf_t, t \geq 1\}$ \eqref{eqn:OB}, and the online Bonferroni with super-uniformity rewards $\AOBSURE=\{\alphaOBSURE_t, t \geq 1\}$ \eqref{eqn:OBSURE}.
 Then we have $\FWER(\AOBSURE,P) \leq \alpha$ for all $P \in \mathcal{P}$, while $\AOBSURE$ uniformly dominates $\Abonf$. \end{theorem} This result will be a consequence of a more general result, see Section~\ref{sec:genresultFWER}.